NuCypher’s API is written as characters within a cryptological narrative/archetype, each fulfilling a particular role.

 When Bob wants to access the data, he must first obtain the encrypted data and capsule from encrypted storage.
 However, this data is currently encrypted and inaccessible to Bob.

 To gain access, Bob must request re-encryption of the capsule by the n Ursulas that participated in the policy.
 Remember that when Alice granted access to Bob, she created a treasure map that contained this list of n Ursulas in the policy, and the associated encrypted re-encryption key fragments (kFrags) for Bob to give to the Ursulas for the re-encryption operation.
-Therefore, Bob sends his capsule and the relevant encrypted kFrag to the various Ursulas in the NuCypher Network associated with the policy.
+Therefore, Bob sends his capsule and the relevant encrypted kFrag to the various Ursulas in the Threshold Network associated with the policy.
 Those Ursulas will decrypt the encrypted kFrag and use it to perform a partial re-encryption operation on the capsule to produce a corresponding ciphertext fragment, cFrag.
 In the same way a kFrag is a fragment of a key, a cFrag is a fragment of ciphertext.
 The cFrag is returned to Bob, who collects cFrags until he obtains a threshold, m, number of cFrags.
 Bob attaches m received cFrags to the original capsule to obtain the fully re-encrypted capsule that is now encrypted under his public key.
 Note that the generation of a complete re-encrypted capsule is possible from a smaller number of cFrags than the number of kFrags included in the treasure map (m-of-n threshold scheme).
 Bob can now decrypt the capsule to obtain the symmetric key originally used to encrypt the bulk data.